jeremy-cc/solarch-assoc/README.md

         |  R             | Memory (app/db)       |
         |  X             | Memory (Spark/bigdata)|

-3. AMIs can be EBS backed or Instance Store (Ephemeral Storage) backed.
+4. AMIs can be EBS backed or Instance Store (Ephemeral Storage) backed.
+   1. Instance Store-backed instances
-   1. You cannot attach additional IS volumes once an instance is running.
+   	  1. You cannot attach additional IS volumes once an IS instance is running
-   2. You can only Reboot or Terminate an EC2 backed by IS.
-Rebooting an instance backed by IS will not result in data loss, but if the underlying Hypervisor fails you effectively lose your data.
+   	  2. You can only reboot or terminate an IS-backed instance.
+Rebooting will not result in data loss; terminating will.
-   3. Instance Store used to be the only backing store; EBS is a newer feature.
+   	  3. If the hypervisor under a IS-instance fails, you will lose your data.
-   4. Instance Store volumes do not display in the AWS Console.
-Hence Ephemeral.
+   	  4. IS volumes do not display in the console.
+   	  5. IS volumes are only available on some EC2 families - many are EBS only
+   	  6. IS root volumes are created from S3 templates
+   	  7. IS volumes are deleted on instance termination - no option to preserve the data.
+   2. EBS-backed instances
+      1. EBS (Elastic Block Store) is a newer backing tech than Instance Store
-   5. EC2 root EBS volumes are created from EBS snaphots.
-EC2 root IS volumes are created from an S3 Template.
+      2. EBS root volumes are created from EBS snapshots - typically faster than IS volume creation.
-      IS root volumes can therefore take MORE time to provision than EBS volumes.
-   6. Root volumes are deleted on termination by default but you can instruct AWS not to delete EBS.
-No option to do so for IS.
+      3. Root volumes are deleted on termination by default but you can instruct AWS not to delete EBS.

-   7. instance metadata is available at http://169.254.169.254
+5. instance metadata is available at http://169.254.169.254/latest/meta-data
-   8. Instance Store is only available on some EC2 types.
-Many are EBS only.
-   9. Reserved EC2 instances can be moved between AZs

 ###### EC2 Placement Groups

-1. Permit a group of EC2 instances to be grouped logically within an AZ; share low latency 10Gbps network
+1. A Placement Group permits a set of EC2 instances to be grouped logically within an AZ;
+2. Instances within a placement group share a low latency 10Gbps network
-2. Cannot span AZs
+2. A Placement Group is specific to an AZ - it cannot span AZs
-3. Must be uniquely named within the Account
+3. A Placement Group must be uniquely named within the Account
 4. Limited to optimised instances (Compute / GPU / Storage / Memory optimised)
 5. AWS recommend homogenous instances within a placement group
-6. Cannot merge placement groups
+6. You cannot merge placement groups
-7. Cannot move running instances into a placement group; all instances must be launched into the placement group
+7. You cannot move running instances into a placement group; all instances must be launched into the placement group

 ###### EFS (Elastic File System)

-1. Supports NFS v4
+1. Works via NFS v4, mounted as a standard fs by domain name.
+Available for any Linux instance.
 2. Pay for usage, not preprovisioned size.
 3. Scales to PB, supports thousands of concurrent NFS connections
 4. Data is stored across AZ's and EFS is available concurrently to all instances in a VPC, independent of AZ.
 5. Block-based storage as opposed to object based (e.g S3)
 6. Read-after-write consistency.
 7. Good solution for sharing a usable filesystem between instances - e.g. code for websites / applications?
+8. EFS offers high throughput for worse overall latency re EBS.
+9. General purpose mode vs Max I/O for an EFS that is massively concurrent
+10. EFS can be mounted across a Direct Connect link.
+EFS is not available over VPN.

 ###### EBS (Elastic Block Storage)